malavathshekar123/placement-cell-project/README.md

 6. Click on new at side navbar.

-7. Give a database name as (placement_portal) hit on create button.
+7. Give a database name as (placement-cell-project) hit on create button.

 8. After creating database name click on import.

-9. Browse the file in directory [placement-portal/database/db1.sql].
+9. Browse the file in directory [placement-cell-project/database/db1.sql].

-10. Open any browser and type http://localhost/placement-portal.
+10. Open any browser and type http://localhost/placement-cell-project.